software-students-spring2025/0-git-practice-v2-oadesiyan/README.md

 ## What I Find Interesting
 I found this article interesting because I wanted to know by how drastic the depletion of usable water usage is, pre- and post- widespread ChatGPT usage to better understand how detrimental generative AI data centers are to our usable water supply.
 I knew that general searches made through Google Chrome or most search engines use water, and internet services that require large scale data storage use water, but I didn't know how much less the water usage was vs. a singular ChatGPT query.
 I saw a lot of online discussion surrounding how bad ChatGPT was for the environment and I wanted to confirm via numbers that this was true, and to what extent.

+## Comment by Melissa Kelly
+I think this is an incredibly interesting topic and something a lot of people may not be educated on.
+Oftentimes when people are using the internet we aren't thinking that it is using tangible resources, yet this is not the case.
+While it is discussed online in some spaces, I think more awareness should be brought to this topic.